sjs-77/logamatic_software/systemd/README.md

 # Installation
-If software is run on Raspberry Pi OS, the file buderus.service has to copied to /etc/systemd/system .
+If the software is run on Raspberry Pi OS, the file buderus.service has to be copied to /etc/systemd/system .
 Enable the the Service via

     systemctl enable buderus